I had an interesting Easter long weekend in mid-April.

 What is your vision?

 What does your tomorrow hold for you?
+Are you ready to develop your personal vision?

 Will you live your life with regrets and, only after it’s too late, stop and realize that you should have defined your personal vision?